 Aryaka’s Network for the Office 365 Cloud

-Aryaka’s Network for the Cloud delivers Office 365 acceleration through a private, business-grade cloud overlay network.
-Through the strategic distribution of POPs, our private network is within 1-5 milliseconds from Office 365 data centers around the world.
-Our proprietary and patented optimization stack is baked into our fully-meshed private global network, freeing businesses from the hassles of maintaining and managing appliances, while providing optimized access to cloud-hosted instances.
+Aryaka’s fully managed Cloud-First WAN as a Service delivers Office 365 acceleration through a private, software-defined Layer 2 network.
+Through the strategic distribution of POPs, our private network is within 1-5 milliseconds from Microsoft Office 365 data centers around the world.
+Our proprietary and patented optimization stack is baked into our fully-meshed private global network, freeing businesses from the hassles of maintaining and managing appliances, while providing optimized performance to cloud-hosted instances.
 Aryaka thus maximizes O365 performance by tailoring the solution for each customer by selecting those O365 geo(s) that minimize the average distance to the users to minimize latency.

-As a Microsoft ExpressRoute partner, we are one of the first network providers to enable our customers with private connectivity into critical Office 365 instances.
-Enterprises only need to connect to our Network for the Cloud (in less than a day!) to experience enterprise-grade connectivity and fast application performance, along with the flexibility and simplicity of the Internet.
+As a Microsoft ExpressRoute partner, we are also one of the first network service providers to enable our customers with private connectivity into critical Office 365 instances.
+Enterprises only need to connect to the Aryaka network (in less than a day!) to experience enterprise-grade connectivity and fast application performance, along with the flexibility and simplicity of the Internet.

-But don’t take our word for it, here’s what one our customers has to say about Aryaka’s Office 365 acceleration solution:
+But don’t take our word for it, here’s what our customers have to say about Aryaka’s Office 365 acceleration solution:

-“Our employees used to frequently complain about the slowness of Office 365, which was running over the Internet.
+“Our employees used to frequently complain Microsoft Office 365 running slow, which was operating over the Internet.
 We needed a high-performance, cloud-ready wide area network that could make our lives easier.
 With Aryaka’s Office 365 acceleration solution, our employees experienced terrific performance improvements all over the world.
-I think, the ability of Aryaka’s solution to connect to cloud providers like Microsoft is phenomenal, and truly helps businesses like us to leverage the benefits of SaaS.”
+I think the ability of Aryaka’s solution to connect to cloud providers like Microsoft is phenomenal and truly helps businesses like us to leverage the benefits of SaaS.”